Im-Rises/pokedex-react/README.md

 # pokedex-react

-## PokemonLegendaryState

 Pokédex made in React using the Poképedia API.
-The project is currently in development.

 ## 🚀🚀[you can try the pokedex by clicking here](https://im-rises.github.io/pokedex-react/) 🚀🚀